medic8d-gpt/gpt-site-builder/GPT_USAGE.md

 ## Quick Setup for AI Agents
 - **Authentication**: No auth required for the API itself, but ensure your environment has the necessary env vars set (e.g., for commits).
-- **Workflow Mindset**: Think in steps—update files, commit changes, deploy.
+- **Workflow Mindset**: Think in steps—sync first, update files in `/public` only, commit changes, deploy.
 Use `/commit` after batches of edits to persist work.
 - **Error Handling**: Always check `success` in responses.
 If false, log the error and retry or notify.
 - **Rate Limiting**: Be mindful of API calls; space them out if needed.
+- **Security**: Only edit files in `/public`.
+Never modify server files, configs, or anything outside `/public`—the API blocks it.

+## Proper Workflow for Safe Repo Handling
+To avoid deleting or overwriting files accidentally, follow this strict workflow.
+This ensures you only touch `/public` and keep the repo intact.

+1. **Sync the Repo**: Always start with `POST /repo` (no body).
+This pulls the latest `/public` from GitHub into the local server.
+2. **Edit Files**: Use `/file` endpoints to create, update, or delete files **only in `/public`**.
+3. **Commit Changes**: End with `POST /commit` to push your edits to GitHub.
+4. **Monitor/Backup**: Use `/logs`, `/backup`, etc., as needed.

+Example: Before building a site, sync → edit `/public/index.html` → commit.
+This prevents conflicts and keeps other files safe.

 ## Endpoints Overview